 top of page

-I am an associate research professor in the China Studies program at John Hopkins School of Advanced International Studies (SAIS) where I focus on the links between Chinese foreign and domestic policy through the study of China relations with its periphery and growing global role.
+I am a senior lecturer at John Hopkins School of Advanced International Studies (SAIS) where I focus on developments in China's foreign and security policy.
 I also direct the SAIS Foreign Policy Institute.
-My career has centered on China and US-China relations, including my recent role as Chair in US-China relations at the Library of Congress.
+My career has centered on China and US-China relations, including my recent positions as Senior Expert for China at the United States Institute of Peace and as Chair in US-China relations at the Library of Congress.
 While at SAIS, I've had the chance to serve as associate director of the China program and interim American co-director of the Hopkins-Nanjing Center.
 In the past, I have also worked on evaluating political and business risk in Asia, developed programs to foster civil society and community sustainability, and held a variety of teaching positions and research fellowships.
-The latter include spending much of a year as a visiting scholar at Harvard's Fairbank Center for Chinese Studies, serving as a fellow at the Chinese Academy of Social Sciences, and affiliating as a Peace Scholar with the US Institute of Peace.
-I am a nonresident senior fellow at the Institute of Security and Development Policy.
+The latter included spending much of a year as a visiting scholar at Harvard's Fairbank Center for Chinese Studies, serving as a fellow at the Chinese Academy of Social Sciences, and affiliating as a Peace Scholar with the US Institute of Peace when I was completing my dissertation.
+I am a nonresident senior fellow at the Institute of Security and Development Policy and a member of the advisory council of the Austrian Institute for International Affairs (OIIP).

 I received a PhD in International Relations and Asian Studies from Johns Hopkins SAIS, also completing a master's in International Economics and China Studies.
 My BA is in history and Southeast Asian studies (with honors) from Yale University and a certificate in politics with honors from Sciences Po in Paris.
 I also have certificates in Chinese from Beijing Foreign Languages University and the Taipei Language Institute and have done additional graduate work in conflict management.

-I am the editor-in-chief of the academic journal Asian Perspective, published by Johns Hopkins University Press.
+I was previously the editor-in-chief of the academic journal Asian Perspective, published by Johns Hopkins University Press, and now serve on its editorial board.

 Most recent articles and book chapters